This post contains affiliate links.

 - Grill until charred!

-- Prep In Advance: You can prep this BBQ tofu up to 2 days in advance.
+- Prep In Advance: You can prep this BBQ tofu up to 2 days in advance, storing it in an airtight container in the fridge.
 Once the tofu is on the skewers and brushed with dry rub, cover them well and refrigerate until ready to cook.

 - No Grill?
 You can also make this tofu in the oven or air fryer.
 See out notes in the recipe card at the end of this post!